 Most are not aware that in the Gospels, questions about the Sabbath center on how to keep it, not whether it should be kept.
 John Ritenbaugh explains how Jesus approached the Sabbath as an example to us.

 The episode of the healing of the man born blind takes up an entire chapter of the book of John, signalling its importance in understanding the work of Christ.
-Martin Collins discusses the blind man's response to Jesus, the part the Sabbath plays in the healing, and the ubiquity of opposition to true Christians.
+Martin Collins discusses the blind man's response to Jesus, the part the Sabbath plays in the he. . .

 When Jesus healed the man with the withered hand, He was being closely watched by the Pharisees, yet He did not hesitate to heal on the Sabbath.
 Martin Collins explains why Jesus' reaction was righteous and the Pharisee's was hypocritical.